adverse weather policy

 Commence or cancel - depending on the conditions and forecast.
 We will cancel as early as possible to avoid customers travelling unnecessarily.

-All announcements will be sent out via WhatsApp to our main point of contact.
-We seek all our customer's understanding that the weather changes rapidly and we endeavour to do everything we can to run your session.
-Forest School goes ahead in normal wet weather.
 We only cancel if there is lightning overhead or other unacceptable stormy conditions which will not pass within a reasonable time frame.
 Unlike a 30 minute swim session or one hour outdoor sports class, our two hour sessions allow ample time for accommodating adverse weather and still having some fun in the rain outdoors.